CSC207-UofT/course-project-git-good-207/final_progress_report.md

 ## Individual Progress Report

 ### Glen
 In Phase 2, I focused on bug extermination and increasing testing coverage.
-With the help of Shawn's inOut dummy I was able to test my UserProfileControler.
+With the help of Shawn's inOut dummy I was able to test my UserProfileController.
 Additionally, minor refactoring was done in UserManager.
 With the help of the team I also made the presentation according to what is expected on quercus.
 branch: https://github.com/CSC207-UofT/course-project-git-good-207/tree/notnine-3.0

 ### Yolanda